MarkSheehan72/milestone-project-3/README.md

 >
 >Optionally, you may choose to add basic user registration and authentication to the site.
 This can as simple as adding a username field to the recipe creation form, without a password (for this project only, this is not expected to be secure).

-As such, I set about creating a single-page dashboard, using a dataset I obtained from [Kaggle](https://www.kaggle.com/spscientist/students-performance-in-exams), which would visualise the data contained within in an aesthetically pleasing and easily digestible manner for those viewing it.

-This included laying out the various pieces of information in different sections, so that users could easily locate the statistics which are useful to them, adding colour (e.g. gender colours) to aid the aesthetic, and adding inference commentary to aid the user in understanding what the graphs are telling us.
+As such, I set about creating an app which served two main functions: finding recipes already existing on the linked database, and adding recipes to the linked database.

 # UX